72 Must-Have Features for Ecommerce Website [Infographic]

 You should have the ability to upload files like robots.txt, tracking codes and other third party verification codes without help from a developer.

-It should go without saying that being responsive is mandatory for any modern ecommerce site.
+It should go without saying that designing responsive website is a mandatory skill for any Melbourne web design company.
 Regardless of device size, your site should be flexible enough to provide the best user experience.

 Make sure your site is properly rendered in all major browsers.